 Ramucirumab is approved to be used alone or with other drugs to treat:

 - Colorectal cancer that has metastasized.
-It is used with FOLFIRI in patients whose disease has gotten worse during or after treatment with certain anticancer drugs.
+It is used with FOLFIRI in patients whose disease has gotten worse during or after treatment with bevacizumab, oxaliplatin, and a fluoropyrimidine.

 - Non-small cell lung cancer that has metastasized.
-It is used with docetaxel in patients whose disease has gotten worse after treatment with certain chemotherapy.
-For patients whose cancer has a mutation in the epidermal growth factor receptor (EGFR) gene or anaplastic lymphoma kinase (ALK) gene, ramucirumab is used if their disease has gotten worse after treatment with FDA-approved therapy for these mutations.
+It is used with docetaxel in patients whose disease has gotten worse after treatment with platinum chemotherapy.
+For patients whose cancer has a mutation in the EGFR gene or ALK gene, ramucirumab is used if their disease has gotten worse after treatment with FDA-approved therapy for these mutations.

 - Stomach adenocarcinoma or gastroesophageal junction adenocarcinoma (a rare type of esophageal cancer) that is advanced or has metastasized (spread to other parts of the body).
-It is used in patients whose disease has gotten worse after treatment with certain chemotherapy.
+It is used in patients whose disease has gotten worse after treatment with a fluoropyrimidine or platinum chemotherapy.
 It is used alone or with paclitaxel.

 Ramucirumab is also being studied in the treatment of other types of cancer.